timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 There are several R packages for running mixed-effects models.
 We will be using lme4, which is probably the most widely used.

-The specification of models is very similar to the specification of simple linear models.
-We just need an extra component that describes the random effects.
-Remember from the lecture that we can fit random intercepts, which describe variation in the overall value of the response variable among different subsets of the data, and random slopes, which describe variation in the relationship between an explanatory variable and the response variable among the same subsets.
+The specification of mixed-effects models is very similar to the specification of simple linear models.
+We just need an extra component that describes the random effects (see the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/1StatisticalModels/Lecture1ApproachesStatisticalModelling.pdf">lecture slides</a> if you need a reminder about the difference between fixed effects and random effects).
+We can fit random intercepts, which describe variation in the overall value of the response variable among different subsets of the data, and random slopes, which describe variation in the relationship between an explanatory variable and the response variable across these subsets.

 First, we will run a simple mixed-effects model with a random intercept describing variation in recorded metabolic rates among the studies from which data were taken: